Child and family services

-Child and family services is a government or non-profit organisation designed to better the well being of individuals who come from unfortunate situations, environmental or biological.
+Child and family services (CFS) is a government or non-profit organisation designed to better the well being of individuals who come from unfortunate situations, environmental or biological.
 People who seek or are sought after to participate in these homes have no other resource to turn to.
 Children might come from abusive or neglectful homes, or live in very poor and dangerous communities.
 There are also agencies that cater to people who have biological deficiencies.
 Families that are trying to live in stable lives come to non-profit organisations for hope of a better future.
 Child and family services cater to many different types of people who are all in different situations.
 These services might be mandated through the courts via a governmental child protection agency or they might be voluntary.
 Child and family services may be mandated if: